1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 HIDA Scan (if needed)

-Hepatobiliary iminodiacetic acid (HIDA) scan may be used to evaluate gallbladder function and detect conditions like biliary dyskinesia or chronic cholecystitis.
+Hepatobiliary iminodiacetic acid (HIDA) scan can be applied to the examination of the gallbladder workability and identify such diseases as biliary dyskinesia or chronic cholecystitis.

 CT Scan or MRI (if complications are suspected)